Texthead1/Runes/Docs/SkylanderFormat.md

 | 10 | Bazooker
 | 11 | Kaos

 Certain CYOS pieces on the figure have IDs respective to the Battle Class; this is done using the formula `ID + ((battleClass - 1) * 100)`.
-Note that blank/not set pieces will have the IDs above 1000.
+Note that blank/not set pieces that abide by this will have the IDs above 1000.

 ### Credits:
 * Brandon Wilson: